-$$k = \underset{j}{argmax} \left\{ GroupSimilarity \left( Shot{i}, Group{j} \right), \ j = 1, \cdots, GroupNum \right\}$$ (3.4)
+$$k = \arg\max{i} \{GroupSimilarity(Shot{i}, Group{j}), j = 1, \cdots, GroupNum\}$$ (3.4)

-- 3. If $GroupSimilarity(Shot_i, Group_k)$ exceeds a threshold, we add $shot_i$ into $group_k$ .
-Otherwise, add a new group which consists of $shot_i$ , GroupNum = GroupNum + 1. - 4. i=i+1, goto step 2.
+3. If GroupSimilarity(Shot_i, Group_k) exceeds a threshold, we add shot_i into group_k.

+Otherwise, create a new group which consists of $shot_i$, GroupNum = GroupNum + 1.

+4. i=i+1, goto step 2.

-After the clustering procedure, all the video shots are divided into several groups.
-To decide whether a group is an anchorperson shots group, we filter these groups step by step.
-First, we discard the groups consisting of only one shot.
+After the clustering procedure, all the video shots are put into several groups.
+To decide whether a group is an anchorperson shots group, we filter them step by step.
+At first, we discard the groups consisting of only one shot.
+Then several filters are designed to improve the performance.
 Since commercials also occur in TV repeatedly, they cause several false alarms.
-We use an advertisement filter to remove groups containing ads.
+We use an advertisement filter as the first one to remove groups containing ads.
 The second filter used is the non-face filter.
 We use face detection result to remove those groups not containing face.
 When adopting the two filters above, we tried two strategies: strict and loose.
 In strict strategy, we discard the group as long as it has one commercial shot (or non-face shot) while in loose one we discard a group only when all of its shots are commercial shots (or non-face shots).
 Apparently, strict strategy guaranteed precision at the sacrifice of recall and vice versa.
 However, as long as F-value is concerned, loose strategy performed a bit better than the strict one.

 The third and the fourth filters are motion filter and range filter.
 Since anchorperson shots are supposed to be still shots, we removed the groups with great motion.
 We consider a shot as a still shot if 65% of its frames are still and a group as still if 80% of its shots are still shots.
 We also discard the groups whose range is less than ten shots concerning the fact that anchorperson shots tend to scatter all along the video.
-By adopting the latter two filters, the F-value rises several points.
+By adopting the latter two filters, the F-value rises several percents.

-Nevertheless, in TRECVID 2003 corpus, anchorperson shots are characteristic of complex background and variant anchorperson position (see the key frames below).
-This will affect the performance of our methods.
+Nevertheless, in TRECVID 2003 corpus, anchorperson shots are characteristic of complex background and variant anchorperson position (see the key frames shown in Figure.1).
+This affects the performance of our methods.
 Our anchorperson detection algorithm is capable of detecting only 60% of all the anchorperson shots, which is the cause for the poor recall of our final news segmentation system.